Cybersecurity Trends: Resilience Through Transformation

 • Increasing regulatory obligations and government oversight of cybersecurity, privacy and data localisation

-• Continued decentralisation of digital capabilities across enterprises
+• Continued decentralization of digital capabilities across enterprises

-• The challenge of managing security exposures in a constantly evolving threat environment
+• Demand for business stability/security in a constantly evolving threat environment

 In response, cybersecurity leaders are working to equip their functions with agile and responsive capabilities.
-The 2024 trends report shows their actions and priorities center on nine practices, technical capabilities and structural reforms — each helping cybersecurity leaders to achieve two goals of improving:
+The 2025 trends report shows their actions and priorities center on nine practices, technical capabilities and structural reforms — each helping cybersecurity leaders to achieve:

 How cybersecurity programs make the organisation more resilient